Lecture

 Displaying Integers

-To output integers, use {:d} by putting d to the right of the colon inside the braces.
+To output integers, use {:d} by placing the letter d to the right of the colon inside the curly braces.

 Integer output formatting example